raspberrypilearning/c3-wolfram-facial-recognition/en/step_5.md

-## Building an Interface
+## Build an interface

-At this point, you have created either one or two buttons.
-If you're using a camera, your button will take a photo.
-If you are not using a camera, one button will set the file path, and the other button will import the image.
+At this point, you have either one or two buttons:

-Now that you have these buttons, which allow you to get your own image, either from your camera or from your computer, you can build an interface.
++ If you're using a camera, your button takes a photo

-We can use `Grid` to create a good looking interface.
++ If you are not using a camera, one button sets the file path, and the other button imports00 the image

-We can construct this using `Grid`.
+Now use `Grid` to create a good-looking interface for the button(s).

-Let's look at an basic example of `Grid`
+Here is a basic example of `Grid`.

 ![Grid](images/Grid.png)